D4dx-backend/ward-management/ward-management-system/CLUSTER_SYNC_FIX_SUMMARY.md

 - Clusters are deleted or deactivated
 - The survey is accessed

-The system will automatically keep the cluster visits in sync with the actual clusters in the ward.
+The system will automatically keep the House Visits in sync with the actual clusters in the ward.

 This ensures that the survey always reflects the current state of clusters without manual intervention.